tencent cloud

 Custom Mini Program APIs

-If a mini program needs to call certain capabilities provided by the host app that are not implemented or cannot be implemented by the mini program SDK, developers can register custom APIs to enable these capabilities.
+If a mini program needs capabilities from the superapp that the SDK doesn't support, developers can register custom APIs to enable these capabilities.
+This allows the mini program to call custom APIs provided by the superapp.

 Note:

-Then, define the annotation @JsEvent("event name") in the method.
-When the mini program JS calls the "event name", the method modified by @JsEvent will be called.
+Use the annotation @JsEvent("event name") on the method.
+When the mini program's JavaScript calls "event name," the corresponding method marked with @JsEvent will be called.

 @JsEvent supports defining multiple event names.

-The data can be returned synchronously or asynchronously (only one method can be selected for the same event).
+You can choose to return data synchronously or asynchronously (only one method can be used for the same event).

 @JsPlugin(secondary = true)